 The cost of providing the various programs and other activities have been summarized on a functional basis on the consolidated statement of activities.
-The statements of functional expenses present the natural classification detail of expense by function.
+The consolidated statements of functional expenses present the natural classification detail of expense by function.
 Directly identifiable expenses are charged to programs and supporting services.
 Furthermore, all other costs have been allocated among the programs and supporting services benefited as required by FASB's Not-for-Profit presentation and disclosure guidance.
+Salaries, benefits and supplies are allocated based on the department and the percentage of time that the department supports program, administration, and/or fundraising for the Foundation.